google/uncertainty-baselines/baselines/diabetic_retinopathy_detection/README.md

 ## Train a Model

 Tuning scripts accept hyperparameters as simple Python arguments.
-We also implement logging using TensorBoard and Weights and Biases across all methods for the convenience of the user.
+We also implement logging using TensorBoard and Weights and Biases across all uncertainty quantification methods for the convenience of the user.

 Execute a tuning script as follows (all tuning scripts are located in [baselines/diabetic_retinopathy_detection](baselines/diabetic_retinopathy_detection), and have by default had their arguments fixed to the configuration achieving the highest AUC on the in-domain validation set for the Country Shift task).